A founder-facing look at the best financial modeling software of 2026, and how the top platforms compare.

 Best For

-Teams outgrowing manual spreadsheets but not ready to abandon Excel or Google Sheets workflows.
+Teams outgrowing manual spreadsheets but not ready to leave Excel or Google Sheets.
 If your finance team lives in spreadsheets and resists change, Cube bridges the gap.

 Pros